-I am an academic member of the Centre for Ultrasonic Engineering at Strathclyde, and have featured in more than 50 publications.
-I’m also the managing editor of the Journal of Remanufacturing, a relatively new open access journal.
+I am Director of the Centre for Ultrasonic Engineering at Strathclyde, and have featured in more than 80 publications.
+I’m also the Co-Director of the EPSRC Centre for Doctoral Training in Future Ultrasonic Engineering.

 My teaching interests primarily focus on the theory and practical implementation of analogue electronics for the BEng and MEng courses in Electronic and Electrical Engineering.
 I am also involved in teaching microcontroller programming and interfacing.
 I assist in teaching biomedical electronics in the Biomedical Engineering department.
 I also supervise a number of students in individual or group projects.

-- Windmill, James (Principal Investigator) Jackson, Joseph (Co-investigator) O'Leary, Richard (Co-investigator)
+- Windmill, James (Principal Investigator) Jackson, Joseph (Co-investigator) Uttamchandani, Deepak (Co-investigator)